SoshJam/stukent-stock-predictor/README.md

 version 1.2.0

+**NOTE:** (10/3/23) This project has been shut down for nearly two years now.
+Many people have been reaching out to me asking how to set this up or how to get the data (and frankly it's become quite annoying.)
+I will not answer questions for how to run this particular application or how I got the data.

 ## What is this?

 This is a stock prediction application I made for my financial literacy class.
 We use the Stukent Personal Finance simulation, and it has a feature which allows you to invest.